ekeilty17/ekeilty17.github.io/_posts/billiards-series/2024-03-24-the-basic-physics-of-billiards.md

 ### Sliding vs Rolling

 **Rolling** (sometimes called **rolling without slipping**) is a specific type of CB motion.
 It occurs when the CB has perfect traction with the cloth of the table.
-This is probably how you intuitively image a ball or wheel moving.
+This is probably how you intuitively imagine a ball or wheel moving.
 For example, when driving a car in normal conditions, the wheels of the car are _rolling_ over the road.
 Stated more precisely, the translational velocity and the rotational velocity are perfectly in sync.
 If the CB moves horizontally some distance, then it must also rotate by that distance.
 Mathematically, we can write this as the following, which are sometimes called **no slip conditions**.

 $$
 x = R \, \theta